-Most of the ingredients in this Christmas pudding are quite common store cupboard ingredients.
+A lot of the ingredients in this Christmas pudding are common store cupboard ingredients.
 When baking I get everything measured out first, almost like being on a television cooking show!!
 Treacle does NOT go in this pudding – this photo is doubled up from my Christmas cake!

 2. Add the ingredients to a mixing bowl

 I used vegetable suet in my Christmas pudding, that way everyone can enjoy it!
 That went into a bowl along with flour and then all the other ingredients.

 This recipe calls for grated carrots and slivered almonds.
 I bought whole-blanched almonds and cut them myself.
 The dried fruits in this pudding are raisins, sultanas, currants, and candied peel.

 Finally, light muscovado sugar, fresh breadcrumbs, fresh lemon zest, lemon juice, and eggs.

 3. Mix everything together well

 It will take quite a bit of stirring to get all the ingredients mixed together evenly.
 Make sure you all make a wish as you stir the Christmas pudding!
 Traditionally a sixpence would get stirred in as well, but since everyone is health and safety conscious these days, it’s probably best not to put money in your pudding!!

 I had to buy a pudding basin specifically to make this pud, but for a pack of 3, with lids at £5.99 from Lakeland it won’t break the bank, and it means I can now make steamed puds all year round!

 The recipe calls for a cup of butter for greasing – it’s a LOT of butter!
 This is going to be one rich buttery Christmas pudding!
 You can see in the photo below just how much butter is lining the sides of the basin.